rustshop/rustshop/README.onboarding.md

 Clone this repository locally, with `git clone <repo-url>`, then `cd <repo-dir>`,

+## Use Nix Shell

 If your Nix is set up properly `nix develop` should just work (though it might take a while to download all the necessary files and build all the internal tooling).
 In the meantime you can read other documentation.

+Note: **using `nix develop` is virtually mandatory**.
+It takes care of setting up all the required developer automation, checks and ensures that all the developers and CI are in sync: working with same set of tools (to the exact versions).

+You can still use your favorite IDE, unix shell (you can make `nix develop` to `exec zsh` etc. with `~/.rustshop/user.shrc`, and other personal utilities, but they MUST never be expected for other developers to use.
+In other words: if it's not automated and set up in `nix develop` shell, it doesn't exist.

 ## Account setup (TODO)